History of St George's, Dunsborough

 Where we came from

 Our church was originally built by one preacher-cowboy called ‘Brother Bernard' of the Bush Brotherhood.
-Bernard built the origin structure in the early 1920s at Boallia.
+Bernard constructed the first part of the building in the early 1920s at Boallia.
 The congregation there declined after some time and by the late 1920s the building was unused.
 The congregation at the neighbouring village of Marybrook was outgrowing its temporary accommodation at the local school at around the same time.
 The building was moved to Marybrook where it remained for 33 years.

 By 1953 the building was once again unused and the people of Dunsborough, having acquired a site in Gibney Street from the Lands Department, negotiated to have the Marybrook church removed and re-erected in Dunsborough.
 This was done in 1956 when the building was ferried to its present site in the back of a truck.
 On the 8th of September in 1957 the Rector of the Busselton, within whose parish the site fell, held the first service in the unfinished church.
 The congregation worked hard and completed the work on the building in 1958.
 They provided the necessary furniture and strengthened the work of the chapelry or outstation, so that on St George’s Day in 1959 the Bishop of Bunbury visited and dedicated the church as an outstation of the Parish of Busselton-Dunsborough and an auxiliary of St Mary’s, Busselton.